John Wayne’s Monument Valley Horseback Ride

 Surrounded by the breathtaking beauty of this region, we’ll specifically focus on the films of John Ford and John Wayne.

-John Ford filmed a total of nine movies here including:
+John Ford filmed a total of seven movies here including these four with John Wayne:

 - 1939 film Stagecoach – nominated for seven Academy Awards, including Best Picture and Best Director;